Cardio or Strength Training: What Is Better for Weight Loss?

 Both strength training and cardio are important for fat loss as well as for overall health.
 So both should be integrated into a well-balanced exercise program.

-For cardiovascular fitness, a well-balanced program tailored for fat loss should include varied intensity levels.
+For cardiovascular fitness, a well-balanced program comprising different cardio workouts for fat loss should include varying intensity levels.
 The focus should be on an intensity of 60-75% of one’s MHR.

 For strength training, the load on the muscles should be high enough to elicit an increase in lean muscle mass (i.e. not muscle bulk).
 This typically means that for an exercise prescription of 2-3 sets of 12-15 repetitions, the last few reps in each set should feel challenging.
 On a rate of perceived exertion scale of 1-10 (10 being very hard), the last few reps on each set should be around 7-8.